jtribe/ios-tools/README.md

 - Run `bin/execute.sh setup` to setup your dev environment
 - Run `bin/update.sh` to update the project dependencies
 - Run `bin/git-update.sh` to pull changes from upstream and update the project dependencies
+- Run `bin/execute.sh test` to run unit/UI tests

-Once all area are setup, developers *should* simply have to run `bin/execute.sh setup` to have ios-tools setup and create everything.
+Once all areas are setup, developers *should* simply have to run `bin/execute.sh setup` after checking out the project to have ios-tools setup and create everything.

 ---